 Vet and medication costs are increasing by around 5% annually as more illnesses and disease becomes treatable.
 Between 2003 and 2008, 1.6 million people had to put down at least one pet.

 Pet insurance could easily save you thousands of pounds.
-To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums using this fab pet insurance comparison service.
+To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums using a pet insurance comparison service.

 Many medical conditions suffered by pets are linked to or worsened by being overweight, costing you dearly in extra vet fees and medication costs.
 You could also risk invalidating any pet insurance claim if you’re found to have not taken proper care of your pet.